ep1cman/unifi-protect-backup/README.md

 ```

 # Running Backup Tool as a Service (LINUX ONLY)
 You can create a service that will run the docker or local version of this backup tool.
 The service can be configured to launch on boot.
-This is likely the preferred way you want to execute the tool once you have it completely configured and tested so it is continiously running.
+This is likely the preferred way you want to execute the tool once you have it completely configured and tested so it is continuously running.

 First create a service configuration file.
 You can replace `protectbackup` in the filename below with the name you wish to use for your service, if you change it remember to change the other locations in the following scripts as well.